rahulkumarjhamtani/rahulkumarjhamtani/README.md

 ### I Am Rahul Kumar Jhamtani

 #### Salesforce Developer & Web Developer
-#### a highly motivated Computer Science Engineer with a Bachelor of Technology degree from <a href="https://anandice.ac.in">Anand International College Of Engineering</a>.
+#### A highly motivated Computer Science Engineer with a Bachelor of Technology degree from <a href="https://anandice.ac.in">Anand International College Of Engineering</a>.
 I have completed my Abroad Training program organized by Ajman University, UAE.

 <br>